TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Checkbox Problem
 ##################

-In checkbox problems, the learner selects one or more options from a list of possible answers.
-The learner must select all the options that apply to answer the problem correctly.
+In checkbox problems, learners select one or more options from a list of possible answers.
+To answer the problem correctly, a learner must select all of the options that apply.
 Each checkbox problem must have at least one correct answer.

 .. image:: ../../../shared/building_and_running_chapters/Images/CheckboxExample.png
  :alt: A checkbox problem with four options, 2 of which are required for the
      correct answer

+For the checkbox problems in your course, you can use edX Insights to review aggregated learner performance data and examine submitted answers.
+For more information, see `Using edX Insights`_.

 ****************************
 Creating a Checkbox Problem
 ****************************

 You can create checkbox problems in the Simple Editor or in the Advanced Editor.

-.. note:: Problems must include accessible labels.
-An accessible label generally includes the text of the main question in your problem.
-To add an accessible label, you use the Simple Editor and surround the text of the label with angle brackets pointed toward the text (>>label text<<).
+You can set up a problem in the Simple Editor, and then switch to the Advanced Editor to add more configuration options in XML.
+However, you cannot switch back to the Simple Editor from the Advanced Editor.
+Therefore, you might want to format the problem as completely as possible before you begin to use the Advanced Editor.

 .. _Use the Simple Editor to Create a Checkbox Problem: